 Consider having drawer boxes made to your exact specs and then install them yourself.
 Compared with buying material and finishing it yourself — not to mention the dovetail joints — you can’t beat it.
 And it looks much nicer.

-Build a Roll-Out Pantry Cabinet
+Build a Pantry Pull-Out Cabinet Organizer

 We made our bottom tray 3-1/2 in. tall and the upper ones 2-1/2 in. tall.
 You may want to include only two trays if you’ll be storing cereal boxes and other tall packages.
 Since you’ll be converting your door from swinging to rolling mode, you’ll need to remove the door and hinges.
 You’ll also have to remove the existing handle and reinstall it centered on the door.
 If your hardware mounts from the backside, install it before attaching the door.